 As we begin working through our analysis, the equation’s form will change slightly to express which observed values we are currently considering.
 The capital Y represents all observed values of the independent variable whereas lowercase y represents a single observed value for that variable.

-These may seem nuanced but becomes important to understand as we begin to represent Y differently as we progress through the stages of simple linear regression analysis.
+These may seem like nuances but become quite important to understand as we begin to represent Y differently as we progress through the stages of simple linear regression analysis.
 For example, this is the formula for a single observed value of X and Y, represented as the ith term.

 At this point we can understand how to approach the many observed values for our variables X and Y. Additionally, we can understand how the terms of the linear equation can be compared to the slope-intercept form of linear algebra in a way that a line can be generated through our data points.